fakechris/docker-private-registry/readme.md

 This uses the `stackbrew/registry` as a base and adds basic auth via Nginx.

 # Usage
-To run a private registry, launch a container from this image and bind the SSL certificate and key.
+To run a private registry, launch a container from this image and bind a volume with your SSL cert and key and then specify environment variables to define the certificate and key in the container.
 For example:

-`docker run -i -t -p 443 -v /path/to/cert.crt:/etc/registry.crt -v /path/to/cert.key:/etc/registry.key shipyard/private-registry`
+`docker run -i -t -p 443 -v /path/to/cert_and_key:/opt/ssl -e SSL_CERT_PATH=/opt/ssl/cert.crt -e SSL_CERT_KEY_PATH=/opt/ssl/cert.key shipyard/private-registry`

 # SSL
 Until https://github.com/dotcloud/docker/pull/2687 is fixed, a valid (from a